timotr/rplaceukraine2022/README.md

 # rplaceukraine2022
 Node script for helping out Ukraine on Reddit r/place For tech savvy guys out there.
-Change however you'll need. https://github.com/timotr/rplaceukraine2022
+Change however you'll need.
+It updates from top left to bottom right - row by row and compares existing color to the desired template color. https://github.com/timotr/rplaceukraine2022

 Author